jcs-elpa/use-ttf/README.md

 ## Contribution ##
-If you would like to contribute to this project.
-You may either clone and make pull request to this repository.
-Or you can clone the project and make your own branch of this tool.
+If you would like to contribute to this project, you may either clone and make pull requests to this repository.
+Or you can clone the project and establish your own branch of this tool.
 Any methods are welcome!